 Smart cameras typically cost between between £50 up to £200, depending on the brand you’re buying from.
 Then there are also fees for storing the video footage in the cloud.
 Prices depend on how long you want to keep the footage; at the higher end it’s £20 – £25 per month, per camera, at the lower end it’s £5 a month, for fewer days’ storage.

 You need strong WiFi

 Video feeds use a huge amount of data.
 The more cameras you have, and the higher the definition, the stronger the broadband you’ll need.
 Also, if you are looking at outdoor CCTV, you may need WiFi extenders to ensure there’s no lag between real-time events and your video feed.

 You have to self-monitor and the police response is down to you

 Currently, there is no smart home camera in the UK which can trigger a police response.
-To offer a police response, you need a grade 2 alarm (or higher), connected to an alarm receiving centre, which can verify the break-in and request the police.
-Extremely useful if you rarely look at your phone throughout the day or keep 4G turned off.
-Also, if you frequently go on holiday, have work meetings or simply go out for the evening, having a police response will give you total peace of mind.
+To offer a police response, you need a grade 2 alarm (or higher), connected to an alarm receiving centre, which can request the police.
+If you rarely look at your phone throughout the day or keep 4G turned off, a camera might only be useful to provide evidence, after the break-in has occurred.

 This arrangement is much faster than phoning 999, as the monitoring centre doesn’t go through an operator or need to describe the situation.
 Your property even has its own risk assessment to safeguard the attending officers.